 1. Aloe Vera Supports the Immune System

 The immune system requires oxygen-rich blood.
-Aloe vera supports nutrient absorption, a key factor in maintaining blood-oxygen levels.
+Aloe vera supports nutrient absorption and its one of the important facts about aloe vera to disclose, a key factor in maintaining blood-oxygen levels.
 Oddly enough, one of the ways aloe does this is by keeping the digestive tract clean through bowel regularity.

 Aloe also acts as an adaptogen, which keeps cells in balance.
 It helps protect them from stress and other factors that disrupt their function, in turn making it easier for the immune system to do its job.